VVVVVV

 VVVVVV (Note: Pronounced "V" (/'viː/, VEE).) is a 2010 puzzle-platform game created by Terry Cavanagh.
 In the game, the player controls Captain Viridian, who must rescue their spacecrew after a teleporter malfunction caused them to be separated in Dimension VVVVVV.
-The gameplay is characterized by the inability of the player to jump, instead opting on controlling the direction of gravity, causing the player to fall upwards or downwards.
+The gameplay is characterized by the inability of the player to jump, instead controlling the direction of gravity, causing the player to fall upwards or downwards.
 The game consists of more than 400 individual rooms, and also supports the creation of user-created levels.

 The game was built in Adobe Flash and released on January 11, 2010, for Microsoft Windows and OS X. The game was ported to C++ by Simon Roth in 2011, and released as part of the Humble Indie Bundle #3.
 The port to C++ allowed the porting of the game to other platforms such as Linux, Nintendo 3DS, and Nintendo Switch.
 Unofficial ports of the game have been made for the Pandora and Commodore 64.

 Gameplay

 In this room, Captain Viridian must avoid the red spikes and green ghost.
 The "C" icon to the left of the spike pit is a checkpoint, which the player is returned to upon dying.

-Unlike most platforming games, in VVVVVV the player is not able to jump.
-Instead, they can reverse the direction of gravity when standing on a surface, causing Captain Viridian to fall either upwards or downwards.
-This novel feature was first seen in the 1986 8-bit game Terminus.
+Unlike most platforming games, in VVVVVV the player is unable to jump.
+Instead, the direction of gravity can be reversed when standing on a surface, causing Captain Viridian to fall either upwards or downwards.
 The player uses this mechanic to traverse the game's environment and avoid various hazards, including stationary spikes and moving enemies.
 Later areas introduce new mechanics such as moving floors or rooms which, upon touching one edge of the screen, cause the player character to appear on the other side.

 VVVVVV contains eight main levels, including an intro level, four levels which can be accessed in a non-linear sequence, two intermission levels, and one final level, only seen outside Dimension VVVVVV (in a "polar dimension").
 These are situated inside a large open world for the player to explore, spanning more than 400 individual rooms.
 Due to its high level of difficulty, the game world contains many checkpoints, to which the player's character is reset upon death.

 Plot

-The player controls Captain Viridian, who at the outset of VVVVVV must evacuate the spaceship along with the captain's crew, when the ship becomes affected by "dimensional interference".
-The crew escapes through a teleporter on the ship; however, Captain Viridian becomes separated from the rest of the crew on the other end of the teleporter.
-Upon returning to the ship, the Captain learns that the ship is trapped in an alternative dimension (referred to as Dimension VVVVVV), and that the ship's crew has been scattered throughout this dimension.
-The player's goal, as Captain Viridian, is to rescue the missing crew members and find the cause of the dimensional interference.
+The player controls Captain Viridian, who at the outset of VVVVVV must evacuate the spaceship along with the captain's crew when the ship becomes affected by "dimensional interference".
+The crew escapes through a teleporter on the ship; however, Captain Viridian is separated from the rest of the crew upon arrival.
+On returning to the ship, the Captain learns that the ship is trapped in an alternative dimension (referred to as "Dimension VVVVVV"), and that the ship's crew has been scattered throughout this dimension.
+The player's goal is to rescue the missing crew members and determine the cause of the dimensional interference.